YangLab-SDU/PathDiffusion/README.md

     data.dataset.test_gen_dataset.csv_path="/path/to/test_data.csv"
 ```
 ### Pipeline Automation
-For a complete pipeline (MSA generation -> Representation extraction -> Sampling -> Movie generation), you can use the scripts provided in the run/ directory.
+For a complete pipeline (MSA and MSTA Generation -> ESM_repr Generation -> Folding Pathway Sampling -> Pathway Movie Generation), you can use the scripts provided in the `run/` directory.
 Example:
 ```bash
 bash run/FPdiffusion.sh ./example 1AB7_A